Spectroscopy for quick, reliable analysis

 - Damage analysis

-Optical Emission Spectrometry (OES)
+Optical Emisson Spectrometry (OES)

 Optical emission spectrometry (OES), also called spark emission spectrometry, is used for the: